wazuh/wazuh-documentation/source/installation_guide/installing-elastic-stack/connect_wazuh_app.rst

 Connect the Wazuh App with the API
 ==================================

-In this section, we'll add the Wazuh manager to the Wazuh App on Kibana.
+In this section, we'll register the Wazuh App in Kibana to communicate with the Wazuh API.

-1. Open a web browser and go to the Elastic server address, port 5601 (by default).
+1. Open a web browser and go to the Elastic server's IP address on port 5601 (default Kibana port).

+..

 2. Go through the menu to the Wazuh App.

 .. image:: ../../images/installation/wazuhapp/kibana_app.png